graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 * Reduction on plateau - where learning rate is reduced if training is stagnating.
 Set `--lr-plateau-patience` and `--lr-schedule-plateau-factor` for the responsiveness to training stagnation and rate of reduction of this mechanism.
 * A LR warmup at the start of training, off by default - where learning rate is gradually increased to its initial value at the start of training over a number of epochs.
 Set `--lr-warmup` to enable this mechanism and `--lr-warmup-epochs` to set the number of epochs the learning rate is warmed up over.
 The former mechanism doesn't apply when learning rate is being warmed up.

 `--base-learning-rate` specifies the exponent of the base learning rate.
-The learning rate is set by `lr = 2^blr * batch-size`.
+The learning rate is set by `lr = 2^blr * micro-batch-size`.
 See <https://arxiv.org/abs/1804.07612> for more details.

 `--d`/`--datafolder` sets the directory of the data folder.
 This should contain a preprocessed Rossmann dataset of `train.csv` and `val.csv`.
 Alternatively use `--use-synthetic-data` to use random data generated directly on the IPU as needed by the program, removing any host <-> IPU data transfers.

 `--log-dir` sets the directory for model logs.
 The model will log summaries and checkpoints.

-`--batch-size` and `--validation-batch-size` set the batch sizes of the training and validation graphs respectively.
+`--micro-batch-size` and `--validation-batch-size` set the batch sizes of the training and validation graphs respectively.

 `--precision` sets the precision of the variables and calculations respectively.
 Supply as a dot separated list e.g. `32.32` or `16.16`